 - You must be enrolled on your course

 - You must have an agreed payment plan for your tuition fees in place with DMU and be up-to-date with your payments.
-If you have a tuition fee debt to the University you will not be eligible to apply
+If you have a tuition fee debt (or other debt) to the University you will not be eligible to apply

 - You must have applied for the maximum SFE Postgraduate Loan/ SFE Postgraduate Doctoral Loan/ or NHS Social Work Bursary

 - If you are not eligible for this funding (e.g. your course doesn't qualify), you can still apply to the DMU Support Fund, as long as you can evidence you have sufficient funds to cover the total of your Tuition Fees

 - We would expect postgraduate students to have considered how they will cover their fees and living costs prior to enrolment.
 This could be via a combination of loans, scholarships, wages, savings, family contributions, income-related benefits